 All-in-all, there are many reasons for any business to want to use email parsing software.
 For most, it’s all about creating leads and gathering contact information.

-when using an email parser, there are many things to consider.
-For one, you have to find a reliable and trustworthy service that you know can handle your as well as other’s information.
+When using an email parser, there are many things to consider.
+For one, you have to find a reliable and trustworthy service provider that you know can handle your and your leads’ information.

 That’s why so many others choose our platform.
-We are a safe and reliable platform with advanced data hygiene solutions that provides higher matching rates thanks to our secure data validation process.
+With our up to date privacy practices, we provide you with advanced data hygiene solutions that also result in higher matching rates thanks to our secure data validation process.
 The email parsing service is just an added bonus!
 With just a few simple clicks and inputs, you can automatically sort through and segment your emails according to priorities and customer needs.
 It really is that simple.